MrCurtis/WikiDate/README.md

 Basic Example
 -------------

-A minimal example can be found can be found in the wiki_date_basic_example.html file.
+A minimal example can be found can be found [here](http://mrcurtis.github.io/WikiDate/).
 In this example a callback is defined to inject the wiki_info object into the page.
 >		function addContentToDiv (content) {
 >        			wikiDate.removeLinks(content);
 >        			$('#wiki_content').html(content);